 Competition doesn’t have to be negative.
 It can be fun, and it can include cooperation.
 We can win and lose in good spirits, keeping in mind that the activity was for enjoyment and learning, and that our competitor is human and, like us, wanted to win.
 And, like us, deserves empathy.

 Good sportsmanship is a tough skill to learn — for both children and adults.
 It’s best learned through parents and coaches modeling to children.
+I thought about giving my husband a soccer shirt of his favorite team, because I got my idea from the Gifts For site website.

 This Today video demonstrates an example of good sportsmanship in action among preteen soccer players.
 It serves as a lesson to us all.